dasmehdix/JetsonRootOnSDCard/README.md

 # JetsonRootOnSDCard
-This repo made for eMMC mounted jetsons to root(boot) system on a SD Card.
+This repo made for eMMC mounted Nvidia Jetsons to root(boot) system on a SD Card.
 ### HOW
 Assume that your configuration of memory paths,
 ```(eMMC Path) root=/dev/mmcblk0p1```